Show All Answers

 If you know your Citizen Connect credentials, log in and go to the subscriptions page.If you aren't sure, click on "forgot my password" and enter your email account.
 If we have an account for you, the system will send you the information to get logged in.

+Municipal waste water treatment plants are not designed to remove the complex compounds in both over-the-counter and prescription medication.
+As a result, trace amounts are being detected in our streams, rivers, and clean drinking water.
 Fortunately, the Fishers and Westfield Police Departments, as well as the Hamilton County Sheriff’s Department, all provide a medication dropbox in their lobbies for residents to use during open office hours.
 Please contact the location nearest to you for more detailed information on their collection program.

 On the other hand, oil-based paints, varnishes, stains, epoxy’s, and other similar chemicals cannot be disposed of with your normal household trash.
 These type of products need to be brought to the Hamilton County Household Hazardous Waste Center, or taken to a private firm for proper disposal.

+Over the years, regulations were enacted to eliminate the use of mercury in the production of alkaline batteries.
+Thus, today alkaline batteries are safe for disposal with your normal household trash.
 Rechargeable batteries, however, typically contain metals that are hazardous to the environment and should never be disposed of with your normal household trash.
 Instead, these type of batteries should be brought to the Hamilton County Household Hazardous Waste Center, or taken to a private firm for safe disposal.